The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 Among other genres, I often listen to jazz, Spanish guitar and classical music playlists on a popular internet video channel (you know which one) for background music while writing and when travelling.
 A few months ago I discovered that A.I. generated tracks, albums and playlists are often algorithmically listed first, and follow-up videos (on auto-play) are typically A.I. generated content.
 This meant that I inadvertently listened to A.I. music unknowingly – and after searching in the settings, it seems A.I. generated content can’t be blocked or turned off.
 The question is whether I would have chosen to listen to A.I. tracks if I had known it was A.I. generated?
 (The answer is no).

-Now let’s think for a moment about the human effort, time and creativity (centuries of human music creation) to build up the incredible range of authentic classical, jazz, guitar, piano and other traditional genres we have available today, much of it in the public domain (classical music especially).
-In many cases composers and artists dedicated their lives to their works of art which should be timeless and should be preserved and protected, just like we do with human artifacts that have archeological, anthropological or historical value.
+Now let’s think for a moment about the human effort, time and creativity it has taken (centuries of human music creation) to build up the incredible range of authentic classical, jazz, guitar, piano and other traditional genres we have available today, with some of it in the public domain (classical music especially).
+In many cases composers and artists dedicated their lives to their works of musical art which should be timeless and should be preserved and protected, just like we do with human artifacts that have archeological, anthropological or historical value.

-Along comes A.I., and by integrating the entire historical jazz, guitar, piano, classical, (etc) catalogues on record into their memories, they can now, within minutes (apparently), produce replications that can hardly be distinguished from the real thing, even to discerning ears … Yet, those outputs are scoops from an A.I collected ‘digital soup’.
-A.I. does not create anything from scratch.
-It delivers reproductions of mixtures of human creations that are sufficiently modified to (apparently) not be transgressing any rights as it seems to be a grey area.
+Along comes A.I., and by integrating the entire historical jazz, guitar, piano, classical, (etc) catalogues on record into their memories, they can now, within minutes (apparently), produce replications that can hardly be distinguished from the real thing, even to discerning ears … Yet, those outputs are scoops from A.I.’s ‘digital soups’ … A.I. does not create anything from scratch.
+It delivers reproductions of mixtures of human creations that are sufficiently modified to (apparently) not be transgressing any rights as it seems to be a gray area.

-I’m certain that the years 2023 and 2024 will in future be considered the final years that we were relatively certain that online content (text, music and video) were mainly created by humans.
-This would be similar to how we nowadays watch live music concerts from the 80’s, 90’s and early 2000’s and reminisce with nostalgia about how we miss those days when concert atmospheres weren’t contaminated by everyone sticking their Smartphones in the air!
+I’m certain the years 2024 and 2025 will in future be considered the final years that we were relatively certain that online content (text, music and video) were mostly or mainly created by humans.
+This would be similar to how we nowadays watch live music concerts from the 80’s, 90’s and early 2000’s and reminisce with nostalgia about how we miss those days (!).
+Concert atmospheres were not contaminated by everyone sticking their Smartphones in the air back then.

-Do I sound like a purist to you, or that “am I just getting old”? 🙂 .
-That’s a cliche though.
+Do I sound like a purist to you, friends, like a stick-in-the-mud?
+Am I “just getting old”? 🙂 .
+That’s a cliche, though.
 I’m Gen-X, which might mean “old” to Gen-Z and Alpha, but that’s not it.
 Lots of “old” people are using A.I. and loving it!
-But I have always been a purist on some subjects, but what are your views, dear readers?
-Feel free to disagree!
+But I have always been a purist on some subjects.

 On the subject of A.I. in the publishing sphere:

 In 2022 I self-published a book through a popular Indie book publishing platform which provides all the tools for self-publishing and distribution.
-However, in 2023 that platform created a huge controversy among its users because it sent out an e-mail circular offering to have it’s customers’ books read by A.I. engines for which authors would receive royalties.
-The majority of writers were outraged by the idea for obvious reasons, and since then (as far as I’m aware) the issue hasn’t come up again.
+However, in 2024 that platform created a huge controversy (in the site’s blog comments) among its users because it sent out an e-mail circular offering to have its customers’ books read by A.I. engines for which authors would receive royalties.
+The majority of writers were shocked or outraged by the idea for obvious reasons, and since then (as far as I’m aware) the issue hasn’t come up again.

 On the subject of A.I. tools in education:

 Within the language learning sector (online) there is huge temptation for employers to implement A.I. tools and systems that would control all aspects of the teaching processes.
-This means that the organic human interaction aspect of interactions between tutors and learners, which is usually spontaneous, is negatively affected as it becomes “mechanised”.
+This means that the organic human interactions between tutors and learners, which are usually spontaneous, are negatively affected and become “mechanised”.

-When teachers are monitored every step of the way (by A.I. meeting assistants and note takers which record every word and action and provides a transcript) human creativity and spontaneity suffers.
-Moreover, just as in the publishing sphere, A.I. tools have the capacity to copy and learn, meaning that many teachers are nervous that they would eventually be crowded out by A.I. and VR teachers.
-Can anyone see a pattern here with regards to being crowded out?
+When teachers are monitored every step of the way (by A.I. ‘meeting assistants’ and ‘note takers’ which record every word and action and provide word-for-word transcripts to admin (Big Brother?), warm human interactions, creativity and spontaneity suffer.
+Moreover, just as in the publishing sphere, A.I. tools have the capacity to copy and learn, meaning that many teachers are nervous that they would eventually be crowded out by A.I. and V.R. teachers.

-With the introduction of A.I. in the education sector and with many employers insisting on the use of such tools, this human-oriented job sector is being turned into a “robotic sphere”.
-Humans are monitored by A.I. to perform like robots and A.I. software (‘robots’) simulate humans.
+With many employers in the online education sphere insisting on the use of A.I. tools, this human-oriented job sector is being turned into a “robotic sphere”.
+Humans are monitored by A.I. to ensure they perform ‘like robots’ while A.I. software (‘robots’) simulate humans.
 This development is truly dystopian in my view.
-Unfortunately most teachers simply go along with it all, making it very difficult for those of us who can see the flashing warning signs.
+Unfortunately many or most teachers simply go along with it all, making it difficult for those of us who can see the flashing warning signs to make any impact when raising our concerns.

-I have, to date, more or less managed to navigate the situation, but not without effort and soon I won’t have a choice at all (if I don’t want to lose my job).
+I have to date more or less managed to navigate the situation, but not without effort and soon I won’t have a choice (or so I have been informed).
 Career-wise I actually transitioned from the I.T. sector into the education sector because I much preferred to work with humans rather than machines and now the machines are encroaching on everything human.
-Welcome to the Matrix where everybody turns into Smith …
+Welcome to the Matrix where everybody turns into agent Smith …

 On a personal level, I just want to preserve my brain!
 I’m a lifelong student, writer and experiencer (see Life Paths section below), and for that I need a sharp mind.
 I had the same approach to social media and Smartphones when they were becoming popular (I still use them minimally) so my mindset is not something new.
-In fact, I already wrote about these issues back in 2016 (here and here).
+In fact, I already wrote about these issues back in 2016 (here and here) and initially mentioned it in 2008 (here).

 On this point, I’ve noticed several articles of late about the negative cognitive impacts on people who use A.I., which support my intuitive resistance to using it.
 I’ll list them here for those of you who are interested – the titles alone say a lot: